mikeosiaParticipantJuly 25, 2018 at 8:42 pmPost count: 1

 Thank you so very much,

-- This topic was modified 2 weeks ago by Dr. Corenman.
+- This topic was modified 2 months ago by Donald Corenman, MD, DC.

 “I had extreme pain mostly in buttock area radiating down my right leg…Mostly extreme debilitating pain…3 epidural shots, two of the same and one different one, none worked.
 I tried PT and chiropractic care for weeks mild relief for a day or two after each session and it all came back the same, didn’t get progressively better…I went to a surgeon in February, he told me to wait 3 more months”.

 Huh?
 Why make you suffer?
 You had every indication for surgery, failed all appropriate non-surgical treatment and were miserable.
 Why you needed to wait 3 more months seems to be somewhat cruel to me.

 “I could barely walk after surgery but after a day or two(anesthesia wore off) my pain was 10 times worse than before surgery”.
 This also makes no sense as you should have been singing his praises after surgery to have your pain relieved.
 It is possible that the nerve became extremely inflamed after surgery but that is 1 in 200 cases so highly unusual.
 The post-operative MRI notes he did remove the herniation.

 “My surgeon told me no pt or chiro for the first 3 months.. so I haven’t done anything since”.
 Every surgeon has a different protocol so I cannot comment on his rehabilitation but I send my patients to PT after 7-10 days to gently stretch the root and start core strengthening exercises.